safespring/web/content/blogg/2022-05-terraform-ansible.md

-When working with OpenStack, it is possible to use inventory scripts that queries the OpenStack API directly and produces a complete inventory of all instances with metadata all the  group memberships and so on, but oftentimes these scripts take a long time to run, and they generally need to run every time you run a playbook, thus making playbook runs orders of magnitude more timeconsuming than static inventories.
-Also, they can put a heavy load on the OpenStack APIs if the inventory is frequently updated.
+When working with OpenStack, it is possible to use inventory scripts that queries the OpenStack API directly and produces a complete inventory of all instances with metadata, all the  group memberships and so on, but oftentimes these scripts take a long time to run, and they generally need to run every time you run a playbook, thus making playbook runs orders of magnitude more time consuming than static inventories.
+Also, they can put a heavy load on the OpenStack APIs if the inventory is frequently queried.

 ## Terraform and Ansible
 It must be "Terrible" then ;-) ?
 Actually, it is not terrible at all.